 As Harvard community members, we have a collective responsibility to keep one another safe and healthy.
-On this page, you will find a checklist that outlines your responsibilities for January and spring 2022.
+On this page, you will find a checklist that outlines your responsibilities for spring 2022.

 Planning is essential: if you live with roommates, consider these best practices for approaching a conversation about developing contingency plans.

 Spring/Summer 2022 Checklist